Behaviour that challenges

 You should make reasonable adjustments for the person to accommodate their abilities and behaviours.
 Not agreeing to make any adjustments would be unlawful.
 We have some guidance on making reasonable adjustments in your unit.

-When it comes to challenging behaviour, there is no one single adjustment that will work for everyone.
+When it comes to challenging behaviour, there's no one single adjustment that will work for everyone.
 Each situation will need to be handled on a case-by-case basis.
 Below is one example of how reasonable adjustments could be made: